Building a rich text editor for UIKit, AppKit and SwiftUI

 #endif

-We can then set the coordinator as the text view delegate in the RichTextCoordinator initializer:
+We can now set the coordinator as the text view delegate in the RichTextCoordinator init:

 open class RichTextCoordinator: NSObject {